 Mountain pine beetle outbreaks are becoming more frequent and extensive in western North America.
-With impressive accuracy (~86-94%), Liang et al. (2014) used imagery, decision tree analysis, and noise reduction techniques to map MPB infestations over an 11 year period.
+With impressive accuracy (~86-94%), Liang et al. (2014) used imagery, LANDFIRE Existing Vegetation Type data, decision tree analysis, and noise reduction techniques to map MPB infestations over an 11-year period.
 Colorado: Plant Abundance in the Great Plains

 A study by Nicholas Young et al. compared the results and accuracy between plant abundance models that were developed locally and extrapolated regionally, and those that were developed regionally and extrapolated locally.
 A key spatial data layer in the analysis was LANDFIRE Existing Vegetation Type.
-Colorado: State Forest Assessment
+Colorado: The Projected Increase in the Spread of Bark Beetle Diseases Due to a Warming of the Climate and a Decrease in Host Tree Defenses